Completed October 2021

 Cunninghame Housing Association in Partnership with Dumfries and Galloway Council

-The site strategy and layout take cues from the surrounding urban fabric, architectural character and local housing types.
-The proposals look to sit sensitively within their context as a contemporary interpretation of the local vernacular housing stock.
-The proposed houses reference their surroundings but do not mimic them.
-Elevations make use of a series of familiar architectural elements, namely projecting bays, dormer windows, chimneys and projecting eaves.
-The combination of these elements informs a recognisable and contextually respectful domestic architecture.
-Simple architectural devices such as the dormers and chimneys are used to gables and street elevations to create distinct corners and provide rhythm to longer terrace elevations.
-The use of a limited palette of house types increase repetition with careful placement of cottage-flat types to terrace ends providing two active frontages at all key corners.
-In doing so we have looked to reference and evoke the familiar, enduring qualities of the high quality public housing built in Scotland in the early 20th Century.
-Using a palette of repeating architectural elements, we are bringing forward proposals which will improve the housing offer for the local community and ultimately make life better for the new residents.”
+The site strategy and layout take cues from the surrounding urban fabric, architectural character, and local housing types.
+The housing now sits sensitively within their context as a contemporary interpretation of the local vernacular housing stock, referencing their surroundings but not mimicking them.
+Elevations make use of a series of familiar architectural elements, namely projecting bays, dormer windows, chimneys, and projecting eaves.
+This combination of elements forms a recognisable and contextually respectful domestic architecture.

+We worked closely with the client, and through engagement with the local community, to form a new streetscape with a strong sense of character.
+In doing so we have looked to reference and evoke the familiar, enduring qualities of the high-quality public housing built in Scotland in the early 20th Century.
+Using a palette of repeating architectural elements, we have created a development which both enhances the character of the communities-built environment, as well as improving the quality of life for new residents.